jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * "application/rdap+json" -- for a metadata JSON object followed by newline-separated RDAP objects
 * "application/jose" -- for a JWS (JSON Web Signature) compact serialization ([@!RFC7515, section 3.1]) of the metadata and data objects (see (#security_considerations))
-* "application/json" -- for a JWS JSON serialization ([@!RFC7515, section 3.2]) of the metadata and data objects
+* "application/json" -- for a JWS JSON serialization ([@!RFC7515, section 3.2]) of the metadata and data objects (see (#security_considerations))
-* "application/octet-stream" -- for a gzip ([@RFC1952]) of either the metadata and data objects or their JWS
+* "application/gzip" -- for a gzip ([@RFC1952]) of either the metadata and data objects or their JWS

-It is RECOMMENDED that a bulk data response be returned as a gzip with "application/octet-stream" content type.
+It is RECOMMENDED that a bulk data response be returned as a gzip with "application/gzip" content type.

 # Security Considerations {#security_considerations}